hyperledger-archives/fabric/docs/Openchain API.md

 }
 ```

 An example of a valid ChainletSpec message is shown below.
-The url parameter represents the file path of the directory that contains the chaincode file.
-At this point, the assumption is that the chaincode is located on the peer node and it is a file path.
+The url parameter represents the file path of the directory that contains the chainCode file.
+At this point, the assumption is that the chainCode is located on the peer node and it is a file path.
 Eventually, we imagine that the url will represent a pointer to a location on github.

 ```
 {